ĢƵ

 • Expectations for Contract Staff

-• Through the Division's team effort, we welcome new and returning students back to campus.
-It is an expectation that all staff volunteer to help with at least one fall opening event (e.g. move-in, class photo, new student convocation, etc.).
+It is an expectation that all Division staff volunteer during the following “all hands on deck” events: all staff volunteer to help with at least one fall opening event (e.g. move-in, class photo, new student convocation, etc.) and volunteer to work at least one Commencement ceremony (fall or spring) annually.

 Division Information and Resources